-SREX: Lessons for the Health sector
+SREX: Lessons for the health sector

 The Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) was commissioned by the Intergovernmental Panel on Climate Change (IPCC) in response to a recognised need to provide specific advice on climate change, extreme weather and climate events (‘climate extremes’).
-The SREX report was written over two and a half years, compiled by 220 expert authors, 19 review editors and taking account of almost 19,000 comments.
+The SREX report was written over two and a half years, compiled by 220 expert authors, 19 review editors and takes account of almost 19,000 comments.
 It went through three rigorous drafting processes with expert and government review.
 The findings were approved by the world’s governments following a four-day meeting, where the Summary for Policy Makers was agreed.
 It thus provides the most complete scientific assessment available to date and describes the immediate and long-term action required to manage the risks we face.
-It comprises a policy summary released in November 2011 and the full report released in March 2012 (available online at http://ipcc-wg2.gov/srex).
+It comprises of a policy summary released in November 2011 and a full report released in March 2012 (available online here).